ventureum/Chainsfr/docs/sending.md

     1. The amount of network activity
     2. Transaction fees

-We choose the median transaction fee from the last several blocks, assuming a typical daily transaction volume, the average time it takes to complete one transaction is
+Chainsfer automatically chooses the median of transaction fees from the last several blocks, assuming a typical daily transaction volume, the average time it takes to complete one transaction is

 > * 15 seconds for ETH, DAI and other ERC20 tokens (1 confirmation)
 > * 60 minutes for BTC (6 confirmations)